Skip to content

 • Ignoring CGT: Second homes and investment properties often trigger capital gains.

-• Overlooking mortgages: If a mortgage is transferred, SDLT may apply unexpectedly.
+• Overlooking mortgages: If someone transfers a mortgage, SDLT may apply unexpectedly.

 • Incorrect paperwork: Mistakes or missing details cause HM Land Registry delays.